playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-intro-to-components/index.md

 > Wait, "for the first time?"

 Yup!
-React, Angular, and Vue all are capable of updating (or "re-rendering") when they need to.
+React, Angular, and Vue can all update (or "re-render") when needed.

-For example, let's say you want to show `dateStr` to a user, but then later in the day, the time switches over.
+For example, let's say you want to show `dateStr` to a user, but later in the day, the time switches over.
 While you'd have to handle the code to keep track of the time, **the respective framework would notice that you've modified the values of `dateStr` and re-render the component to display the new value**.

 While the method each framework uses to tell _when_ to re-render is different, they all have a highly stable method of doing so.

-This feature is arguably the biggest advantage of building an application with one of these frameworks.
+This feature is arguably the most significant advantage of building an application with one of these frameworks.

 **This ability to track data being changed relies on the concept of handling "side effects"**.
 While we'll touch on this more in our future chapter called ["Side effects"](/posts/ffg-fundamentals-side-effects), you can think of a "side effect" as any change made to a component's data: Either through a user's input or the component's output changing.

-Speaking of updating data on-screen - let's take a look at how we can dynamically display data on a page.
+Speaking of updating data on-screen - let's look at how we can dynamically display data on a page.

 # Display {#display}

-While displaying the value in the console works well for debugging; it's not of much help to the user.
+While displaying the value in the console works well for debugging, it's not much help to the user.
 After all, more than likely, your users won't know what a console even is.
 Let's show `dateStr` on-screen

 <!-- tabs:start -->